seomoz/Social-Authority-SDK/README.md

 ### A Quick Note about the Response Data Format

-By default the Social Authoirty API uses the [Hypertext Application Language](http://stateless.co/hal_specification.html) for it's JSON serialization.
-This means that we can (and do!) embed what are called Hypermedia Controls into the documents.
-Basically that's a fancy way of saying that in every response you get from teh API there will be a key (`_links`) pointing to more information you can generate requests for.
-This comes in useful for when you exceed the limits of scores returned for a single request, the server will automatically generate the URLs for you to make subsequent requests against to get all of the data you would like.
+By default the Social Authoirty API uses [Hypertext Application Language](http://stateless.co/hal_specification.html) for JSON serialization.
+This means we can (and do!) embed Hypermedia Controls into the documents.
+Basically that's a fancy way of saying every response from the API has a key (`_links`) pointing to more information.
+Generate requests for those URLs to obtain the additional information.
+This is useful when you exceed the single request limits for scores; the server will automatically generate the URLs needed for subsequent requests to obtain the remaining data.

 ### Setting up Access Controls